-- Windows Restaurant, a first-class three meal a day restaurant; - The Grille, a pub serving light fare near the golf course; - · The Lobby Bar, serves drinks and light fare; and - Halfway House serves light snacks and drinks at the outdoor swimming pool.
+- Windows Restaurant, a first-class three meal a day restaurant; - The Grille, a pub serving light fare near the golf course; - · The Lobby Bar, serving drinks and light fare; and - · Halfway House, serving light snacks and drinks at the outdoor swimming pool.

-- Fitness Center;
+- · Fitness Center;

 - Spa;

 - · Outdoor Pool;

 - · Indoor Pool; and

 - Tennis Courts.